-This scholarship is provided by Colonel and Mrs. Edwin W. Passmore in dedication to Colonel Edwin Eric Passmore (USA, Ret.), who, upon his retirement from the Army, dedicated himself to serving the community as a volunteer firefighter.
+Colonel and Mrs. Edwin W. Passmore provide this scholarship in dedication to Colonel Edwin Eric Passmore (USA, Ret.), who, upon his retirement from the Army, dedicated himself to serving the community as a volunteer firefighter.
 The annual scholarship will be used to defray tuition costs for MMI cadets participating in the Alabama Fire College program not otherwise covered by AFC or other sources.
 The scholarship will be awarded based on financial need.